 Insulin potentiation therapy is still in the early stages of medical discovery and exploration.
 Numerous small-scale studies have demonstrated the effectiveness of IPT for colon cancer, prostate cancer, and breast cancer.
 That said, large-scale trials have yet to be completed on the treatment.

-Some traditional medical providers criticize insulin potentiation therapy for using an overall lower dose of chemotherapy medicine.
-The concern among these practitioners is that a low dosage may not be as effective at killing cancerous cells as a standard chemotherapy dose.
+Some traditional medical providers criticize insulin potentiation therapy for using lowe dose chemotherapy medicine.
+The concern among these practitioners is that a low dose chemo treatment may not be as effective at killing cancerous cells as a standard chemotherapy dose.